This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 Grocery shopping in Poland

 Every three months or so, I go to my local supermarket, Carrefour, to make a note of prices of staple foods for my post on food prices in Poland.
-Here are the prices I recorded in April 2024 compared with December 2023:
+Here are the prices I recorded in August 2024 compared with prices in April 2024 and December 2023:

 At first glance, you’re probably thinking that some of the prices don’t look that steep.
 However, many of the items in the table above have gone up by at least 30% since the start of 2021.